tfindlay-au/wheelies-public/README.md

 1. First, open the SensorLog app (see below)
 2. Position the duct tape so that (i) the “Device Motion” traces are visible for a cool cockpit display and (ii) it’s easy to press the record button at bottom left
 3. For nocturnal wheelies, a front light pointing down illuminates the ground in front when the wheel is up in the air
-4. A bell may be required by law for riding local streets
+4. A bell may be required by law for riding local streets in Australia

 ### Software